 Is it networking or something else?
 Sometimes people say they want to have coffee with you, but they really want your time, energy, and expertise.
 Here are tips for ditching these unwanted invites.

 Assembling a book launch team is a popular way to market a book.
-But I don't recommend them for self published authors, and I don't participate in them anymore.
-Find out why.
+But I don't recommend them for self-published authors, and I don't participate in them anymore.
+This is why.

 Swag, also known as promotional products, can be a creative way to promote books.
 But you need to understand what you're buying to avoid blowing your budget!